 This fully online liberal arts program emphasizes critical analysis, effective communication skills, ethical decision-making, and collaboration with diverse thinkers.
 Students define their own programs by combining past experience with new coursework.
 This general liberal arts degree is a flexible and effective way to integrate past learning with new educational goals, and emerge prepared for a variety of job opportunities.
-Within the requirements, two depths are required, giving you two opportunities to focus 15 credits on discipline-specific areas.

 The average median public relations manager salary is $111,280 (Source: BLS)

 Bachelor’s degree holders work in positions as diverse as intelligence analyst, client service specialist, business development manager, and project manager (Source: forbes.com)

 91 percent of the net increase in jobs held by those at least 25 years old are filled by those with at least a bachelor’s degree (Source: marketwatch.com)

 Of a total of 120 degree credits, Bachelor of Arts students must complete a minimum of 12 credits in any two different arts and science distribution areas and 9 credits in the remaining distribution area: humanities, social science/history, and natural science/math.
 This includes Ethics, and at least 2 credits in college level mathematics and at least 2 credits in natural science.